Lake Nyos: 1986 disaster

 Scientists concluded from evidence that a 100 m fountain of water and foam formed at the surface of the lake.
 The huge amount of water rising suddenly caused much turbulence in the water, spawning a wave of at least 25 m that would scour the shore of one side.

 It is not known what triggered the catastrophic outgassing.
 Most geologists suspect a landslide, but some believe that a small volcanic eruption may have occurred on the bed of the lake.
 A third possibility is that cool rainwater falling on one side of the lake triggered the overturn.
 Others still believe there was a small earthquake, but as witnesses did not report feeling any tremors on the morning of the disaster, this hypothesis is unlikely.
 Whatever the cause, the event resulted in the rapid mixing of the supersaturated deep water with the upper layers of the lake, where the reduced pressure allowed the stored to effervesce out of solution.

 It is believed that about 1.2 km3 of gas was released.
 The normally blue waters of the lake turned a deep red after the outgassing, due to iron-rich water from the deep rising to the surface and being oxidised by the air.
-The level of the lake dropped by about a metre and trees near the lake were knocked down.
+The level of the lake dropped by about a metre and a few old banana trees near the lake were knocked down.